-Training records, including the date(s) of training, qualifications of the person(s) providing the training, an attendee sign-in sheet, and class handouts will be maintained in the RMEHS office by the BBP Program Administrator.
+Training records, including the date(s) of training, qualifications of the person(s) providing the training, attendance, and any class handouts will be maintained in the RMEHS office by the BBP Program Administrator.

 CHAPTER 8: RECORDKEEPING

 TRAINING RECORDS

 Training records will be completed for each employee upon satisfactory completion of a training session.
 Training records will be managed by the BBP Program Administrator and stored in the RMEHS office.
 These records will be maintained for a minimum of three years.
 The training records will include: